temrov/MultipleItemsViewModify/README.md

 # MultipleItemsViewModify

+MultipleItemsViewModify helps developers to modify views for displaying data arrays (UITableView or UICollectionView for example).

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Project directory first.  ](r).
+To run the example project; clone the repo, and run `pod install` from the Project directory first.

 ## Requirements